Shahid Sattari Aeronautical University: Focus subjects

+Training

 Cadets of the academy achieve the second Lieutenant rank upon graduation and join the IRIAF.
 After that, graduates can take further courses, focusing in their main specialty.
 Despite being primarily a military academy for the air force members, the university also trains non-military students in a different variety of fields including electrical, mechanical, and aerospace engineering.
 Alongside the Israeli Air Force Flight Academy, it is considered one of the best air academies in the region by academic and military standards.